 - Supported by router manufacturer, and is usually rock stable

-- But may be limited in terms of extended functionality
+- But might be limited in terms of extended functionality

-- And the configuration is different per vendor, you have to do your own research
+- And the configuration is different per vendor, so you have to do your own research

 If you have multiple servers joining DN42, you need to configure your internal network first.
 Your network needs to satisfy the following requirements to work normally: